- Clinical Leadership

 - Health System Integration

-Lori Brady has been a Registered Physiotherapist for 12 years, working initially as an Inpatient Physiotherapist, before transitioning to the leadership role of Advanced Practice Physiotherapist.
-In this position, she implemented the Hip and Knee Arthritis Program of the Toronto Central Local Health Integration Network (LHIN).
+Lori Brady has been a Registered Physiotherapist for 13 years, working initially as an Inpatient Physiotherapist, before transitioning to the leadership role of Advanced Practice Physiotherapist.
 She subsequently took on non-clinical roles within the acute care sector, working as a Project Manager and Clinical Planner.
+Lori also has experience within the home and community care sector, as Director, Strategic Initiatives at the Central Community Care Access Centre.

 Lori holds a Master of Science (PT) degree from McMaster University and a Master of Health Administration (MHSc) degree from the University of Toronto’s Institute of Health Policy, Management and Evaluation.
 She also holds designations as a Certified Healthcare Executive (CHE) and a Project Management Professional (PMP).